Sleeping winter away – secrets of hibernating wildlife

 Bears, the great pretenders?

 When you think of hibernating wildlife, do bears come first to mind?
 They’re well-known for hibernating all winter long.
 They crawl into dens and spend the winter there, mostly sleeping.
-But scientists aren’t so sure they meet the definition of hibernation.
-They don’t follow the flow of so-called true hibernators.
-Their metabolic rate and temperature are much less depressed than with other hibernating animals, and they awaken easily and may occasionally leave their den.
+But, surprisingly, scientists aren’t so sure they meet the true definition of hibernation because they don’t follow the process of so-called true hibernators.
+That’s because their metabolic rate and temperature are much less depressed than other hibernating animals, and they awaken easily and may occasionally leave their den.
 Also, pregnant females deliver and care for their cubs in winter dens.

 Close up of a brown-colored bear's head, with its eyes closd.

-That said, they still go up to 100 or more days without food, slowly burning body fat for energy.
+Still, they go up to 100 or more days without food, slowly burning body fat for energy.
 They also go without water, and it’s a bit of a mystery how they stay sufficiently hydrated.
-Only four species actually spend winter in a den, the American Black Bear, Ursus americanus, Asian Black Bear, Ursus thibetanus, Brown Bear, Ursus arctos, and female Polar Bear, Ursus maritimus.
+Only four species actually spend winter in a den, the American Black Bear, Ursus americanus; the Asian Black Bear, Ursus thibetanus; the Brown Bear, Ursus arctos; and the female Polar Bear, Ursus maritimus.
 Look inside a bear’s den

 Hey!
 Where’s my parka?

-Butterflies and moths don’t have insulating fur or feathers, and being cold-blooded (unable to regulate their body temperature) they’re the same temperature as their surroundings.
-They’re warm when it’s warm and cold when it’s cold.
+Butterflies and moths don’t have insulating fur or feathers, and being cold-blooded (unable to regulate their body temperature), they’re the same temperature as their surroundings.
+So they’re warm when it’s warm and cold when it’s cold.
 If it’s freezing, they freeze.
 So what becomes of these lovelies we enjoy so much from spring to late fall?

 Edwards' Hairstreaks, Satyrium edwardsii

-Some migrate south to a warmer climate and move back north in the spring.
+Some species migrate south to a warmer climate and move back north in the spring.
 (The Monarch Butterfly, Danaus plexippus, is a famous example.)
-Most, however, stay in our yards all winter, hibernating in one stage or another of their life cycle, sometimes in plain sight if we know where to look.
-Some species hibernate as adults in any spot that keeps them out of sight of predators and away from winter winds—places like tree cavities, beneath loose tree bark and in unheated buildings.
-Others hibernate as eggs, caterpillars or pupae.
+Most, however, stay in our yards all winter, hibernating in one stage or another of their life cycle.
+Sometimes in plain sight, if we know where to look.
+Others hibernate as adults in any spot that keeps them undetectable to predators and away from winter winds—places like tree cavities, beneath loose tree bark, and in unheated buildings.
+And there are those that hibernate as eggs, caterpillars, or pupae.

 Mourning cloaks, Nymphalis antiopa

-Other insects also hibernate in one or another of their stages of life.
-The Harlequin Lady Beetles shown at the top of the page are hibernating as adults in a windowsill.
+As for other insects, they, too, hibernate in one or another of their life stages.
+For example, the Harlequin Lady Beetles, Harmonia axyridis,2 shown at the top of this page, are hibernating as adults on a windowsill.

 Pssst!
 Here’s the buzz!

-Queen bumblebees1 rule over a busy nest of their children all summer long.
-But their offspring die in the winter, leaving them to endure alone the cold months ahead.
-They leave their nests and bury themselves underground to survive off of their body fat.
+Queen bumblebees1 rule over a busy nest of their offspring all summer long.
+But their offspring die in the winter, leaving them to endure the cold months ahead alone.
+So, they leave their nests and bury themselves underground to survive off of their body fat.

 Common Eastern Butterfly, Bombus impatiens.

-If they don’t put on enough fat (derived from nectar) to get them through the winter, they die.
-Like butterflies and moths (and other insects, as well), if their surrounding temperature drops to freezing, their body produces a natural antifreeze to prevent ice crystals from forming.
+They’ll die if they fail to put on enough fat (derived from nectar) to get them through the winter.
+Like other insects, if their surrounding temperature drops to freezing, their body produces a natural antifreeze to prevent ice crystals from forming.

 The little frog that can